Skip to main content

 note

-Users with View permissions cannot add instance URL in shared application
+Users with View permissions cannot add environment URL in shared application

 Final Step Click Onboard